 Our vision:

-We run a wide variety of human rights, arts & culture and sustainability programs.
+We are a community organsation who run a wide variety of human rights, arts & culture and sustainability community development programs.

-We offer community organisations, NGOs and artists discounted premises within our community centre grounds.
+We provide discounted premises to dozens of community organisations, NGOs and artists within our community centre buildings.

 We coordinate, and are supported by, hundreds of volunteers who help us deliver food relief to thousands of people in need.

-It’s a huge team effort to make our mission for social justice, arts & culture and sustainability a reality.
+It’s a huge team effort to make our mission for human rights, arts & culture and sustainability a reality.

 History of Addison Road

-Home to dozens of organisations, our community centre houses local artists, theatre groups, mental health services and community groups, to name a few.
+We provide spaces in our community centre to community services, a community radio station, many artists, theatre groups, mental health services and a community garden, to name a few.

-Each organisation here supports the community through arts & cultural programs, ensuring social justice and equality, and environmental sustainability.
+Each organisation we provide space to supports the community either through arts & culture, social justice, equality and wellbeing programs, or environmental sustainability.

-ARCO is responsible for the head lease and licences space to over 40 individuals and organisations.
-The aim is to have diverse and complimentary services and groups at the Centre so the most diverse cross-section of our community can benefit and be supported.
+Our aim is to have diverse and complimentary services and groups at within our community centre so a diverse cross-section of our community can benefit and be supported.

 Our constitution, head lease from Crown Lands, recent annual reports, Conservation Management Plan and strategic plan is available.